Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 You will also find a very interesting collection of table cloths, bed covers, rugs in the front of the store.

 10 ft.
 Single by Stella Dallas has more of what you’d expect while thrifting in Brooklyn.
 They have men’s and women’s vintage clothing.
-What does separate this store from the rest is the addition of quality vintage band tees.
+What separates this store from the rest is the addition of quality vintage band tees.

 This location also has a wide selection of leather jackets and varsity jackets hanging from the walls.